 Students reasonably expect fairness in grading, explanation of how course components are graded, and understanding of how grades are determined.
 Faculty members determine which course components are graded and the weight of each assignment in determining the final grade.
 Faculty members assign grades using the school of nursing's grading scale.
 Individual assignment grade calculations are carried out to the .00 place and final course grade calculations are NOT rounded up.
 Faculty members provide course syllabi that specify grading components.
 If a student believes a grade was not fairly assigned, the student may appeal.
 Students must first schedule an appointment/online video conference with the course faculty member, bring the assignment in question to the faculty's attention, and request an explanation of how the grade was determined.
 If an agreeable decision cannot be reached between faculty and student, the student may appeal to the Program/Concentration Coordinator.
-If an agreeable decision cannot be reached after discussing the issue with the Dean, the student may then submit a written petition to the Academic Standards Committee.
+If an agreeable decision cannot be reached, the student may appeal to the Dean of the School of Nursing.
+If no resolution is reached after discussing the issue with the Dean, the student may then submit a written petition to the Academic Standards Committee.
 The complete Academic Appeals policy is located in the King University Catalogue and should be consulted for information as to process and procedure.
 Contact the Office of Academic Affairs for questions regarding process and procedure.